superchris/codemash-2024/index.md

 # On the third day DHH created Rails
 - Convention over configuration
 - Really productive language
+- State lives in the DB
-- We could go faster
+- We could build apps really fast

 ---

 # And it was good..
+## We were pretty productive at building web apps
 ---

 # And then AJAX happened

----

-# And it was terrible...
-- Wads of JQuery all over the place
+- The user experience got a lot better
+- The developer experiences, not so much..
-- Then the cycle of JS frameworks began
+- We now had massive piles of JS to deal with
+- And thus began the cycle..

 ---